use topmost menu bar for curricular navigation and project resources

 Video, Photographs and Pictures on website

 John Panagos (photographs credited)

 K-5 Astronomy Studies Group - Artworks listed and credited)

 Using virtual space, fun exercises that combine art, science, culture, technology, astronomy related information, Virtual Reality, and global astronomy sites, Our Location in the Universe curriculum supports the idea of micro to macro to creatively engage multi-generational and diverse participants in STEAM education, art, science and culture.

 Mapping Project: start with Micro and top view perspective

-Using Google Earth (Geoeye 1 Satellite and NASA's Landsat satallites): Virtually Travel and Explore several locations on Earth.
+Using Google Earth (Geoeye 1 Satellite and NASA's Landsat Sattalites) - Virtually Travel Explorations of archeoastronomy locations on Earth

-Starting at Burckhalter School (Oakland, CA, where we are now!), Zoom out while discussing geographical concepts.
+Starting at Your Familiar/Current Location (i.e. Burckhalter School, Oakland, CA), Zoom out discussing geographical concepts.

 Field Trips and Virtually "travel" will start from Burckhalter, Oakland, CA (where you are now) and "travel" to varied locations increasingly farther away: including Solar Calendars in Berkeley, CA, to Global Locations like Jantar Mantar in Jaipur, India, Chichen Itza, Mexico, and Cahokia Mounds, USA.